-In accordance with the PBSA and the ITA, an actuarial valuation is required to be filed every year unless the funded status is greater than 120%, to estimate the Plan's surplus or deficit on a going-concern and solvency basis, and to determine the Plan's minimum funding requirements.
-The last actuarial valuation filed with OSFI and CRA, as at December 31, 2013, disclosed a going-concern deficit to be funded of \$296 million and a solvency deficit to be funded of \$6.3 billion.
+In accordance with the PBSA and the ITA, an actuarial valuation is required to be filed every year, unless the funded status is greater than 120%, to estimate the Plan's surplus or deficit on a going-concern and solvency basis, and to determine the Plan's minimum funding requirements.
+The last actuarial valuation filed with OSFI and the CRA, as at December 31, 2014, disclosed a going-concern surplus of \$500 million and a solvency deficit to be funded of \$6.8 billion.

-The current extrapolated estimate of the financial position of the Plan as at December 31, 2014, based on existing rules and regulations, is a going-concern surplus of approximately \$481 million and a solvency deficit to be funded of approximately \$6.8 billion.
+The current extrapolated estimate of the financial position of the Plan as at December 31, 2015, based on existing rules and regulations, is a going-concern surplus of approximately \$1,230 million and a solvency deficit to be funded of approximately \$6,199 million.
 Actual results may differ significantly from these estimates as actuarial assumptions are being finalized.

 Over the past few years, low solvency discount rates increased the pension plans' solvency obligations and deficits significantly.
 Changes to pension legislation were implemented by the Government of Canada providing Crown corporations with funding relief on special solvency contributions if certain conditions are met.
 Under these regulations, the aggregate amount of the relief used by the Corporation is limited to 15% of the fair value of plan assets.
-As at December 2014, the aggregate amount of the funding relief used by the Corporation was \$2.4 billion.
+As at December 2015, the aggregate amount of the funding relief used by the Corporation was \$2,390 million.

 In February 2014, the Government of Canada introduced the Canada Post Corporation Pension Plan Funding Regulations.
-Under these regulations, the Corporation is exempt from making special contributions into its registered pension plan from 2014 to 2017.
-This temporary measure recognizes the operational challenges encountered by the Corporation and provides immediate relief on its liquidities.
-During the relief period, the Corporation will continue to restructure its operations and will start addressing the pension plan in order to ensure its long-term sustainability.
+Under these regulations, the Corporation is exempt from making special contributions into its Registered Pension Plan from 2014 to 2017.
+This temporary measure recognized the operational challenges encountered by the Corporation and provides immediate relief on its liquidities.
+During the relief period, the Corporation will continue to restructure its operations and will start addressing the Pension Plan in order to ensure its sustainability.
 The Corporation expects to resume special payments in 2018 at the end of the temporary relief period.

-Without these pension reliefs, the Corporation would have to make special payments of an estimated \$1.4 billion in 2015.
+Without these sources of pension relief, the Corporation would have to make special payments of an estimated \$1.3 billion in 2016 (including special payments of \$33 million that are required to be made in order to cover transfer deficiencies).

 Under CPA Canada Section 4600, the actuarial asset value adjustment is not included in the valuation methodology for accounting purposes.
-Therefore the Plan surplus in these financial statements is different from the surplus (deficit) determined by the funding valuation.
+Therefore, the Plan surplus in these financial statements is different from the surplus (deficit) determined by the funding valuation.
 The following table provides a reconciliation between the surplus recorded in the valuation for funding purposes to the amount recorded in these financial statements.

-Extrapolation Filed V /aluation
+Extrapolation Filed valuation

-(in millions of dollars) 2014 2013
+(in millions of dollars) 2015 2014

-Surplus (deficit) per valuation for funding purposes \$ 481 \$ (296)
+Surplus per valuation for funding purposes \$ 1,230 \$ 500

-Actuarial asset value adjustment 1,832 1,527
+Actuarial asset value adjustment 1,541 1,833

+Other (20)

-Surplus per financial statements \$ 2,313 \$ 1,231
+Surplus per financial statement \$ 2,771 \$ 2,313